manufactured/macOS-utilities-Dark-Mode-Toggle/README.md

 # macOS-utilities-Dark-Mode-Toggle

-macOS 10.14  Mojave gave us "Dark Mode."
+### macOS 10.14  Mojave gave us "Dark Mode."
 Nice.

-However, I found activating Dark Mode too fidgety: Open System Prefs, get to the General preference pane, then click to select 1 of 3 Appearance settings: Light (Standard) Mode, Dark Mode, or "Auto" (Change based on the time of day).
+**Problem**: Too many steps to activate.
+Open System Prefs, get to the General preference pane, then click to select 1 of 3 Appearance settings: Light (Standard) Mode, Dark Mode, or "Auto" (Change based on the time of day).
 I also thought Auto lacked the fine control for varied schedules.

-**Solved**: Someone discovered that Apple had also released a *new Automator action* to control display modes, and now we can change modes in various ways. (from Spotlight, from the dock, from the desktop, from the Toolbar, by service, by key command, etc.).
+**Solved**: Apple had thought of this, and released a *new Automator action* to control display modes, and now we can change modes in various ways. (from Spotlight, from the dock, from the desktop, from the Toolbar, by service, by key command, etc.).

-#### What: Two Dark Mode toggle apps + icons that look okay.
+#### This repo: Two Dark Mode toggle apps + icons that look okay.
 1. Dark Mode Automator app using the iOS DM icon I recreated.
 2. A toolbar button version of the icon that works for me on the Finder window Toolbar.
    <img alt="Dark Mode Toggle icon image" src="3-All-the-Icons/2-variations-and-PNG-of-icons-I-use/iOS_DM_icon_main_RECREATED_transparentOUT.png" width="100" align="left"><img alt="Dark Mode Toggle icon button image" src="3-All-the-Icons/2-variations-and-PNG-of-icons-I-use/iOS_DM_icon_Toolbar_buttonOUT.png?" width="100" align="left">
    <br/><br/>
    <br/><br/>

-#### How: You can toggle Dark Mode by running the included app...
+#### How: You can toggle Dark Mode by running the included apps...

 - from Spotlight (an app and icon for that) or
 - from the Finder window Toolbar (an app and icon for that).